 How To Stop A Cockapoo Guarding Household Items

-Begin by selecting a word or phrase such as “give” as a release trigger when you want your dog to give you whatever they have in their mouth.
+If you have a toy resource guarding cockapoo, begin by selecting a word or phrase such as “give” as a release trigger when you want your dog to give you whatever it has in its mouth.
 Have ready a toy or something that will entice your dog and some treats you know they love.

 Offer the toy to your dog.
 Don’t let go of the toy when your dog gets hold of it; instead, hold one of the treats under the dog’s nose; hopefully, your dog will let go of the toy because they want the treat; give your dog the treat.

-When this is working well, go a step further and introduce the trigger word “Give” when the dog smells the treat.
+When this works well, go a step further and introduce the trigger word “Give” when the dog smells the treat.
 When the dog releases the toy, please give them the treat.
-Once your dog eats the treat, show them the toy they gave up for the treat and say “take.”
+Once your dog eats the treat, show them the toy they gave up for the treat and say, “take.”

 You’re teaching your Cockapoo that their reward is tasty and enjoyable when they give up an item.
 Remember your posture throughout this training should not be threatening; sit or kneel and off to one side slightly.

-Should your Cockapoo already be an aggressive resource guarder and you feel unsafe for yourself or the children in the home, you need to contact a reputable, professional dog behaviourist.
+Should your Cockapoo already be an aggressive resource guarder and feel unsafe for yourself or the children in the home, contact a reputable, professional dog behaviourist.